twobunnyrabbit/cohort-002-skill-building/exercises/05-memory-skill-building/05.01-basic-memory-setup/problem/readme.md

 }
 ```

-- [ ] Test the memory system with multiple conversations
+- [ ] Test memory persistence across conversations

-  - Have several exchanges with the assistant
+Have several exchanges with the assistant.
+Check that:

-  - Check that new memories are added to the database
+- New memories are added to the database
-  - Verify that memories persist across new conversations (the assistant should reference them in the system prompt)
+- Memories persist across new conversations
+- The assistant references stored memories in its [system prompt](/PLACEHOLDER/system-prompt)